The Many Disney World

 You can walk from each the Epcot resorts to Hollywood Studios, too.
 The Boardwalk, Swan and Dolphin are about 2/3 mile away.
 The Beach and Yacht Clubs are a little over a mile.
 When there are long lines leaving Hollywood Studios at night, I will still do it.

 The Disney monorail zips through the air between Epcot and Magic Kingdom, and around the Magic Kingdom Resorts: Contemporary, Polynesian, and Grand Floridian.
 The monorail is favorite of everyone.
 It replaces bus rides for these resorts to Magic Kingdom.
 Even though a few of the cars smell like they transport livestock part of the time, it is a fun and quick ride.
 And always remember, “¡Por favor manténgase alejado de las puertas!”

-A new gondola system named the Disney Skyliner will soon carry patrons from Disney’s Art of Animation, Pop Century, Caribbean Beach, and (upcoming) Disney Riviera Resorts to Hollywood Studios and to the International Gateway of Epcot.
+A new gondola system named the Disney Skyliner carries patrons from Disney’s Art of Animation, Pop Century, Caribbean Beach, and (upcoming) Disney Riviera Resorts to Hollywood Studios and to the International Gateway of Epcot.